jamesloper/lemontron/_guides/tools-needed.md

 You will need a modern, enclosed 3D printer to print the Lemontron parts.
 The Creality K1C is a great choice.
 240 grit sandpaper for honing bottom surfaces.
 Razors for scraping.
 A craft knife for tidying blemishes.
 Supa glue for the Lemonstruder parts (the "liquid" one not the thick one).
+Files for creating sharp interior corners.

 <ul class="tool-links">
 {% include tool-item.html